abpframework/abp/docs/en/tutorials/modular-crm/part-06.md

 ## The Need for the Integration Services

-Remember from the [previous part](part-05.md), the Orders page shows products' identities instead of their names:
+Remember from the [previous part](part-05.md), the Orders page shows product's identities instead of their names:

 ![abp-studio-browser-orders-menu-item](images/abp-studio-browser-orders-menu-item.png)